-Your Directors have pleasure in presenting the 29th Annual Report of ACCELTRANSMATIC LIMITED (the Company) Standalone financial statement along with the auditedfinancial statements for the financial yearended 31 March 2015.
+Your Directors have pleasure in presenting the 31st Annual Report of ACCEL TRANSMATICLIMITED (the Company) Standalone financial statement along with the audited financialstatements for the financial year ended 31 March 2017.

 REVIEW OF OPERATIONS

 The company has suffered losses for the past several years.
-The accumulated losses asondate of the Balance sheet is more than 102.75mn (184 %) of its networth.
-Howeverconsidering the expected future cash flows and the commitment of the promoters to try andrevive the operations in the coming years the potential cash flows expected to bereceived by the company from exploiting its IPRS the management is of the opinion thatthe company would be in a position to continue as a going concern and hence the accountshave been drawn up on such basis.
-The proposal of merging of the holding company with thecompany also will assist the company to shore up it finances and operations.
+The accumulated losses ason date of the Balance sheet is more than its net worth.
+However considering the expecteddiversi cation with cash infusion planned by the promoters and the cash flows expected tobe received by the company from exploiting its IPRS the management is of the opinion thatthe company would be in a position to continue as a going concern and hence the accountshave been drawn up on such basis.

-The Directors have not recommended dividend for the financial year ended 31st March2015 considering the losses and the necessary to conserve resources.
+The Directors have not recommended dividend for the financial year ended 31st March2017 considering the losses and the necessary to conserve available resources.

 DISCLOSURE AS PER SEXUAL HARRASMENT OF WOMAN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013.

 "The company has in place an Anti-Sexual Harassment policy in line with therequirements of The Sexual Harassment of Women at the workplace (Prevention Prohibition& Redressal) Act 2013.
 Internal Complaints committee (ICC) has been set up to redresscomplaints received regarding sexual harassment.
-All employees (permanent contractualtemporary trainees) are covered under this policy The following is a summary of Sexualharassment complaints received and disposed off during the year 2014-15.
+All employees (permanent contractualtemporary trainees) are covered under this policy.
+The following is a summary of Sexualharassment complaints received and disposed o during the year 2016-17.

 No of complaints:- Nil